Overview

 • Service provider evaluation and selection support

-scope of services and applicable fees.
-The advisory relationship may be terminated by either party in accordance with
+of services and applicable fees.
+The advisory relationship may be terminated by either party in accordance with the terms

-Upon termination, clients will typically receive a prorated refund of any unearned prepaid advisory fees.
-In addition,
+Upon termination, clients will receive a prorated refund of any unearned prepaid advisory fees.
+In addition, clients may

 Selection of Other Advisers